ibm-watson-iot/iot-java/docs/java_cli_for_applications.rst

     myClient.setEventCallback(new MyEventCallback());
     myClient.subscribeToApplicationStatus();

 Overloaded method is available to control the status subscription to a particular application.
-The processApplicationStatus() method is called whenever any application is connected or disconnected from Internet of Things Foundation that matches the criteria.
+The processApplicationStatus() method is called whenever any application is connected or disconnected from Watson IoT Platform that matches the criteria.

 Publishing events from devices
 -------------------------------------------------------------------------------